biojava/biojava.github.io/_wikis/BioJava:CookBook:OBO:parse.md

 How to parse an Ontology (OBO) file
 ===================================

-BioJava now contains a parse for .OBO files.
+BioJava now contains a parser for .OBO files.
 The BioJava parser is re-using parts of the parser contained in the OBO-Edit software package,but does not require to have the obo-edit library and user interface installed in order to parse the files.
 Thanks to the OBO-Edit